Guanxi

 Guanxi (关系 (關係, guānxì)) is a term used in Chinese culture to describe an individual's social network of mutually beneficial personal and business relationships.
-The character guan, 关, means “closed” while the character xi 系 means “system” and together the term refers to a closed system of relationships that is somewhat analogous to the term old boy's network in the West.
-In Western media, the pinyin romanization guanxi is more widely used than common translations such as "connections" or "relationships" because those terms don't capture the significance of a person's guanxi to most personal and business dealings in China.
+The character guan, 关, means "closed" and "caring" while the character xi 系 means "system" and together the term refers to a closed caring system of relationships that is somewhat analogous to the term old boy's network in the West.
+In Western media, the pinyin romanization guanxi is more widely used than common translations such as "connections" or "relationships" because those terms do not capture the significance of a person's guanxi to most personal and business dealings in China.
 Unlike in the West, guanxi relationships are almost never established purely through formal meetings but must also include spending time to get to know each other during tea sessions, dinner banquets, or other personal meetings.
 Essentially, guanxi requires a personal bond before any business relationship can develop.
 As a result, guanxi relationships are often more tightly bound than relationships in Western personal social networks.
-Guanxi has a major influence on the management of businesses based in Mainland China and businesses owned by Overseas Chinese people in Southeast Asia (the bamboo network).
+Guanxi has a major influence on the management of businesses based in mainland China, Hong Kong, and those owned by Overseas Chinese people in Southeast Asia (the bamboo network).

-Guanxi and guanxi networks are grounded in Confucian doctrine about the proper structure of family, hierarchical, and friendly relationships in a community, including the need for implicit mutual commitments, reciprocity, and trust.
+Guanxi networks are grounded in Confucian doctrine about the proper structure of family, hierarchical, and friendly relationships in a community, including the need for implicit mutual commitments, reciprocity, and trust.

 Guanxi has 3 sub-dimensions sometimes abbreviated as GRX which stands for ganqing, a measure of the emotional attachment in a relationship, renqing (人情 rénqíng/jen-ch'ing), the moral obligation to maintain a relationship with reciprocal exchange of favors, and xinren, or the amount of interpersonal trust.
 Guanxi is also related to the idea of "face" (面子, miànzi/mien-tzu), which refers to social status, propriety, prestige, or a combination of all three.
-Other related concepts include wu-lune, which supports the idea of a long term, developing relationship between a business and its client, and yi-ren and ren, which respectively support reciprocity and empathy.
+Other related concepts include wulun (五倫 (wǔlún)), the five cardinal types of relationships, which supports the idea of a long-term, developing relationship between a business and its client, and yi-ren and ren, which respectively support reciprocity and empathy.

 History

 The guanxi system developed in imperial, dynastic China.
 Historically, China lacked a strong rule of law and the government did not hold every citizen subject to the law.
 As a result, the law did not provide the same legal protection as it did in the West.
 Chinese people developed guanxi along with the concept of face and personal reputation to help ensure trust between each other in business and personal matters.
-Today, the power of guanxi resides primarily within the Communist Party of China (CPC).
+Today, the power of guanxi resides primarily within the Chinese Communist Party (CCP).

 Description and usage

+Guanxi refers to connections among individuals involving implicit expectations of loyalty, obligation, and mutual commitment.
+The concept includes both formal and informal on-going relationships.
+These relationships include both peer relationships and hierarchal relationships.